Triad Hospitals

 Triad Hospitals was a hospital operator based in Plano, Texas.
 Spun off from Hospital Corporation of America in 1999, it acquired Quorum Health Group in 2000 to become the third-largest investor-owned hospital group.
 It was merged into Community Health Systems in 2007.

-In February 2007 it received a merger/buyout offer from Goldman Sachs Capital Partners and CCMP Capital.
+In February 2007 it received a buyout offer from Goldman Sachs Alternatives and CCMP Capital.
 It received a superior merger/buyout offer in March 2007 from Community Health Systems of $54/share.
 The buyout was completed in July 2007.